infinitiessoft/skyport/README.md

     remove: Removes Skyport from system startup (windows only).

 Skyport uses Java Service Wrapper which is a small native wrapper around the Java virtual machine which also monitors it.
 Note, passing JVM level configuration (such as -X parameters) should be set within the conf/wrapper.conf file.The wrapper.java.maxmemory environment variable controls the maximum memory allocation for the JVM (set in megabytes).
 It defaults to 512.
 For more information about configuring Java Service Wrapper, refer to [Java Service Wrapper](http://wrapper.tanukisoftware.com/doc/english/properties.html)

-## Overview

-For some reason, many of us use multiple virtualization platform concurrently.
-But the more platforms you use, the more work it takes to keep up with them.
-Skyport is an application that provides a single API compatibility with [Openstack Nova 2.0 API](http://developer.openstack.org/api-ref-compute-v2.html) to work with multiple cloud computing providers.

 ## Configuration